PseudoMon/miniblaseball/README.md

 # MiniBlaseball Website
-Hullo, this repository is for the code that runs the [#MiniBlaseball website](https://miniblaseball.surge.sh).
-I wrote this readme for my future self so I don't get lost if I want to get back to this, and well, I guess also for anyone who wants to help fix bugs or to develop it further!
+Hullo!
+This repository contains the code that runs the [#MiniBlaseball website](https://miniblaseball.surge.sh).
+If you see any functional bugs or if you want to suggest new features, feel free to open an issue!
+Feel free to also contact me on [Twitter](https://twitter.com/PseudoMonious).

-The website is built with Riot and Rollup.
-It's designed to only run only in the frontend from a single file and a single address.
-Data for the players is handwritten in the filename and the metadata file which is written using the [Eno notation language](https://eno-lang.org/).
+The website is built with [Svelte](https://svelte.dev), utilizing single-page routing with [Svelte Navigator](https://github.com/mefechoel/svelte-navigator).
+Data for the players is handwritten in a metadata file which is written using the [Eno notation language](https://eno-lang.org/).
 These data is then collated with some Python scripting and exported into a JSON which is then loaded into the app.

 I've no plans to further automate data processing or to add more data into the site e.g. star rating or forbidden information, but I'm open if you want to help develop it.